 Select the new layer icon from the layer panel.

 Go to the Tool panel and select the Clone Stamp tool.
-You have to select Current & Below from the Sample menu in the Options Bar also.
+You must also select Current & Below from the Sample menu in the Options Bar.
 This way, no effect will happen in the background, and a new layer will get affected.

-In this tutorial, we will select aligned options since we want to change the sampling point.
-It is because when the sampling point takes a sample from the same area repeatedly, the image will receive an unnatural look.
+This tutorial will select aligned options since we want to change the sampling point.
+When the sampling point repeatedly takes a sample from the same area, the image will receive an unnatural look.

 Continue the process in the entire image.
 And resample where necessary.
-When selecting the sampled area and brush size, ensure to do this carefully.
+When selecting the sampled area and brush size, do this carefully.

-If you find that some of the areas are unrealistic, you can use the Eraser tool to rectify those areas.
+If some areas are unrealistic, you can use the Eraser tool to rectify those areas.

 - Concentration is mandatory when working with the Clone Stamp Tool.
 Ensure working with the areas where dust and scratches need to be removed.

-- Opacity settings of the Clone Stamp Tool have to be less.
-The touchups blend surroundings will be better when you do so.
+- The opacity settings of the Clone Stamp Tool have to be less.
+The touchups blend surroundings and will be better when you do so.

-Tutorial 02: How to Remove Unwanted Objects From an Image with the Clone Stamp Tool Photoshop
+Remove Unwanted Objects From an Image with the Clone Stamp Tool

 A great image can become dull because of unwanted objects.
-The good news is; with the clone stamp tool Photoshop, you can remove unwanted objects quite comfortably.
+The good news is; with the clone stamp tool Photoshop, you can easily remove unwanted objects.

 Let’s look at the below image.
 I want to eliminate the sandals from the image.
 Below are the steps to follow.

-First, you have to open the photo, and then it requires zoom in on the work area.
-Ensure not to zoom in too much because you have to understand what is happening in the image.
+First, you must open the photo, which requires zooming in on the work area.
+Ensure to zoom in only a little because you must understand what is happening in the image.

-Hover your mouse to the background layer, right-click on it and choose duplicate layer.
+Please hover your mouse over the background layer, right-click on it and choose the duplicate layer.

 A soft brush needs to be picked.
-Also, ensure setting up of the clone stamp size so that the tool can easily cover up the area you want to remove.
+Also, ensure setting up the clone stamp size so the tool can easily cover the area you want to remove.

-However, in the beginning, you will face difficulty to know the exact brush size to cover up the unwanted object.
-Little practice will allow you to get familiar with selecting the right brush size.
+However, in the beginning, you will face difficulty knowing the exact brush size to cover up the unwanted object.
+Little practice will familiarize you with selecting the right brush size.

-Start with a medium-soft brush which will help you in achieving a smooth edge.
+Start with a medium-soft brush to help you achieve a smooth edge.

 Now, move your cursor to the sourced area.
 At this point, the sourced area is sand.
-To confirm the sourced pixels, press Alt.
+To confirm the source pixels, press Alt.
 And the cursor will get changed to a crosshair.